 Oba of Benin Royal Palace, Benin

-Visitors to the Oba’s palace are forbidden from taking pictures and because of this, it is notoriously difficult to get a picture of this historic building.
-While It was originally built by Oba Ewedo (1255AD – 1280AD) as the symbol of the mighty Bini Empire for 6 centuries, It was rebuilt by Oba Eweka II (1914 – 1932) following its destruction due to the British punitive expedition of 1897.
+Visitors to the Oba’s palace are forbidden from taking pictures.
+Because of this, it is notoriously difficult to get a picture of this historic building.
+While originally built by Oba Ewedo (1255AD – 1280AD) as the symbol of the mighty Bini Empire for 6 centuries, Oba Eweka II (1914 – 1932) rebuilt it following its destruction due to the British punitive expedition of 1897.
 It still stands as one of the oldest buildings in Nigeria and is listed by UNESCO as a World Heritage Site.

 Kings College, Lagos

-Kings College was built in 1909 by the British colonial administration in Lagos.
-It was built at the cost of £10,001 and is one of the oldest buildings in Nigeria.
+Kings College, built in 1909 by the British colonial administration in Lagos.
+Built at the cost of £10,001 and is one of the oldest buildings in Nigeria.
 The building was originally created due to the need to prepare male students for the Matriculation exams of the University of London.
 Today, almost 120 years later, Kings college still stands at its original location on Catholic Mission Street, Lagos Island.

 Lugard Hall, Kaduna

 Lugard Hall, the seat of the Kaduna State House of Assembly was built in 1914.
 Therefore, it is 103 years old.
-It is named after Frederick Lugard and originally served as the seat of legislative power of the Northern Protectorate.
+Named after Frederick Lugard and originally served as the seat of legislative power of the Northern Protectorate.
 The building style is an imitation of the British House of Commons and House of Lords in Westminster, London.